-The Board of Directors annually reviews and approves the interest rate and investment management policies and is informed of material changes to the foreign exchange risk management policy.
+The Board of Directors annually reviews and approves the Market and Liquidity risk management policy.

 The Board of Directors have ultimately delegated the responsibility for the strategic management of market, interest rate and liquidity risks to ALCO.
 The ALCO risk management strategy addresses the interest rate risk arising between asset returns and supporting liabilities and is designed to keep potential losses stemming from these risks within acceptable limits.
 Actual investment positions and risk exposures are monitored to ensure policy guidelines and limits are adhered to.
 Positions are reported to ALCO on a monthly basis and to MFC's Global ALCO on a quarterly basis.
-The Bank invests in common equities based on limits set within the Investment Policy.
+The Bank invests in common equities based on limits set within the Investment Standard.